Finding the Best Maternity Hospital in Singapore

 That said, many of the other hospitals can provide some maternity care.
 This means that you don’t necessarily need to go to the best hospital for pregnancy, as you are likely not very far from a facility that can meet your needs.
-Aside from location, there are two major benefits of giving birth at public hospitals in Singapore:
+Aside from location, there are two significant benefits of giving birth at public hospitals in Singapore:

 One of the best things about healthcare in Singapore is that the government has taken great strides in ensuring almost everything about it is as transparent as possible.
 One of the ways they do this is by publishing the average costs of care at the hospitals in the city.

-For example, the Ministry of Health regularly publishes and updates the average cost for both normal and c-section deliveries at the various hospitals in the city.
-By comparing the costs, you can quickly see that the average cost of giving birth at the public hospitals is lower than in private hospitals.
+For example, the Ministry of Health regularly publishes and updates the average cost for both normal and c-section deliveries at various hospitals in the city.
+By comparing the costs, you can quickly see that the average cost of giving birth at public hospitals is lower than in private hospitals.